Catalog Description

 • Problem Solving Examinations

 • Example: 1.
 Use complete sentences to describe the transformations needed to create the graph of y = 4-3sin(2x-pi) from the graph of y=sinx.
 This question is graded based on the use of appropriate mathematical vocabulary, order, and accuracy of the stated transformations.
-2. Solve the system of equations, 2x-z=2,6x+5y+3z=7,2x-y=4 by using Gaussian Elimination.
+2. Solve the system of equations, 2x-z=2,6x+5y+3z=7,2x-y=4 by using Elimination.
 This question is graded based on the clarity, completeness, and correctness of the method used and of the solutions found.

 Repeatable